Venture Capital vs Thrasio model for D2C brands

-Thrasio companies don't care about the founder pedigree.
+Thrasio companies don't care about the founder's pedigree.
 Their goal is to acquire successful brands and grow them.
 They pay for the brand, not for the founder's skills.
-Here founders are sellers, and their involvement is limited to 1,2 years so that they can hand over the business to the buyer team.
+Here founders are sellers, and their involvement is limited to 1,2 year so that they can hand over the business to the buyer team.

 3. Risk vs Return – Both risk and return are higher under a VC investment.
 Since the founders don't get any money on day zero, their financial returns are linked to the growth of the business.
 If everything goes well, they can make a lot more money in a few years.
 But there is always a risk of failure.

 Thrasio sale has an assured return with minimal risk.
 Since the founders get 70-80% of the company value on day zero, the downside of an eventual failure is limited.
 But the upside is also capped.
 Even if the revenue becomes 20x, founders will be left with a 5% stake by that time.

 So what should founders choose between the two?